Kathleencarey/Mammal_Microbiome/README.md

 2. The dataset `Fungi_Reads.csv` contains data on the number of fungal taxa reads for each small mammal microbiome sample, with the full taxonomic ranking available.
 Data was obtained from Zymo Research.
 This dataset was used for the fungal perMANOVA analysis, fungal differential abundance analysis, and the fungal observed richness and diveristy comparison between the bacterial skin and gut microbiome.

-3. The dataset `Mammal_Microbiome_Metadata.csv` contains information on each skin and gut microbiome sample collected and was used in all analyses.
+3. The dataset `Mammal_Capture_Data.csv` contains information on each skin and gut microbiome sample collected and was used in all analyses.

 ## Code Folder Description
 1. The file `Mammal_Fungi_Community_Composition.R` runs the code for the fungal perMANOVA analysis and the fungal differential abundance analysis between the skin and gut microbiome.
 It also runs the NMDS figure.